-Taking time out for yourself is important and remember you can’t do it all.
+Taking time out for yourself is important.
+No-one should feel they have to do it all.
 Breaks are good for a carer’s physical and mental well-being.
 When people offer to help, the answer should always be “YES.”
-Have a list of things people can do to help you, whether it is cooking a meal, picking up a prescription, helping in the garden or staying with your elderly parent while you run an errand.
-This will reinforce offers of help.
+Maybe compile a list of things people can do to help, whether it is cooking a meal, picking up a prescription, helping in the garden or staying with your elderly parent while you or their spouse goes out.
 It is harder to ask for help than to accept it when it is offered, so don’t wait until you “really need it” to get support.

-It’s important to keep in touch with family and friends and make sure that you do things that are non-carer activities to remember you have a life outside looking after you loved one.
-Try and keep up with hobbies which can prove a useful distraction when times become stressful.
-Spending even small amounts of time away from the house doing something social can leave you revitalised and ready to resume caring activities.
+It’s important to keep in touch with family and friends and make sure that non-carer activities feature in every day life.
+Encouraging parents to keep up with hobbies can prove a useful distraction when times become stressful.
+Spending even small amounts of time away from the house doing something social can leave everyone including you revitalised and ready to resume caring activities.

 Others in the same situation

 Finding others who are in the same situation as you as a carer can prove helpful – swapping stories with those who can understand what you are thinking about can be very cathartic.
 Check out Alzheimer’s UK and Carers UK for local groups nearby.

 In addition to meeting in person, there are on-line communities and forums.
 These are a great way to share your experiences of caring for someone with dementia, as well as reading what others are going through.

 Talking Point is the Alzheimer’s Society’s forum.
 It has people with dementia sharing their information and advice, and supporting each other.
 Carers can also turn to on-line communities on the Carers UK forum and the Carers Trust forum.